joebinns/worms/README.md

 Toggle zoom using <kbd>Left Shift</kbd>.

 ## Features
 I have learnt a lot from this project!
 Although my code is far from perfect, it’s the first time I’ve ever built so many different systems into a single project.
 It’s been my first time using Events, Singletons, Getters and Setters, Scriptable Objects and a proper attempt at adhering to the C# naming convention.
-With so many new prinnciples on the table, I have now come to realise that I have overly relied on Singletons.
+With so many new principles on the table, I have now come to realise that I have overly relied on Singletons.
 Whilst I haven’t run into any practical problems with Singletons yet, I am aware of their dangers and will be a little more precautious in the future.
 Going ahead, I expect that spending more time to plan out my code structure will help me to minimise dependencies and alleviate my reliance on dependencies.
 I am aiming for a VG, but not too bothered!

 ### General
 - [x] (G) Only play scene is required